mattyhall/tomlz/README.md

 We allow both parsing into a special TOML type, a `Table`, but also support decoding into a struct directly - including types that must be allocated like arrays and strings.

+The Serializer allows encoding every kind of zig type, overwriting it's default behaviour by implementing a function called `tomlzSerialize`, has the option to work without an allocator and can therefore even work at `comptime`!
+Note that for some types like `std.HashMap` its not possible to just encode all their fields, so custom logic is needed.
+We can't provide this, but it's not too difficult to implement it yourself(See examples).

 ## Installation
 tomlz supports being included as a module.